paulpham157/HunyuanVideo-1.5/README.md

 </p>

 ## 🔥🔥🔥 News
+* 🚀 Dec 05, 2025: **New Release**: We now release the [480p I2V step-distilled model](https://huggingface.co/tencent/HunyuanVideo-1.5/tree/main/transformer/480p_i2v_step_distilled), which generates videos in 8 or 12 steps (recommended)!
+On RTX 4090, end-to-end generation time is reduced by 75%, and a single RTX 4090 can generate videos within 75 seconds.
+The step-distilled model maintains comparable quality to the original model while achieving significant speedup.
+See [Step Distillation Comparison](./assets/step_distillation_comparison.md) for detailed quality comparisons.
+For even faster generation, you can also try 4 steps (faster speed with slightly reduced quality). **To enable the step-distilled model, run `generate.py` with the `--enable_step_distill` parameter.** See [Usage](#-usage) for detailed usage instructions. 🔥🔥🔥🆕
 * 📚 Training code is coming soon.
 HunyuanVideo-1.5 is trained using the Muon optimizer, which we have open-sourced in the in [Training](#-training) section. **If you would like to continue training our model or fine-tune it with LoRA, please use the Muon optimizer.**
 * 🎉 **Diffusers Support**: HunyuanVideo-1.5 is now available on Hugging Face Diffusers!
 Check out [Diffusers collection](https://huggingface.co/collections/hunyuanvideo-community/hunyuanvideo-15) for easy integration. 🔥🔥🔥🆕
 * 🚀 Nov 27, 2025: We now support cache inference (deepcache, teacache, taylorcache), achieving significant speedup!
 Pull the latest code to try it. 🔥🔥🔥🆕